Celebrating our 20th Anniversary

 Indigenous Peoples’ lands are some of the richest and most biodiverse on the planet.
 In fact, studies have shown that these lands house 80% of the world’s remaining biodiversity.

-In addition, the long history of colonization endured by many Indigenous Peoples has left them without legal title to their ancestral territories.
+The long history of colonization endured by many Indigenous Peoples has left them without legal title to their ancestral territories.

 As a result, Indigenous Peoples’ lands are once again being targeted–for logging, mining, dams, carbon offsets and various other false solutions to climate change.